How To Care For Chickens In The Winter Basics

 • Australorp

 These breeds tend to have thick coats of feathers and higher body masses.
 Some even have smaller combs and wattles or feathers on other vulnerable areas like their feet.
 Even less cold hardy breeds can do fine during the winter if you keep conditions favorable.
-We have a few White Leghorns that have weathered the winters just fine in our current barn coop setup.
+White Leghorns are known for their large combs and slender build, and we’ve had several that have weathered winters just fine in our current barn coop setup.

 Just remember: block the wind, keep it dry, figure out a good wintertime water and food situation, and be proactive.